snyk-partners/snyk-rhpds/README.md

 - Get the CLI Token from the Snyk UI
 - Set the SNYK_TOKEN environment variable
 - Install Snyk (npm i snyk)
+- Authenticate the CLI
 - Git Clone the Code
 - Build the Container as is
 - snyk container test
 - Review upgrade guidance
 - Apply Base Image
 - Push to Registry
-- Update the YAML in OpenShift
+- Update the YAML in OpenShift to reflect new registry
 - Bounce the Application in OpenShift
 - Revisit Snyk UI to verify new results